FARM3R8OY/HexaphobUS/README.md

 # HexaphobUS
-Hexapod walking robot
+This is a project from students in robotic engineering from University of Sherbrooke.
-allo YOOOOOOOO!
+The project is a Hexapod walking robot.